All aboard the queso train – toot toot!

-- optional: dash hot sauce (like Tapatío) or red pepper flake
+- 1 dash hot sauce (optional // such as Tapatío // or red pepper flake)

 - Be sure to soak your cashews overnight in cool water or in very hot water for 1 hour before starting this recipe.
 Drain and then proceed with recipe.